NF-kappaB Transcription Factors

 Rel or NF-kappaB (NF-kB) proteins comprise a family of structurally-related eukaryotic transcription factors that are involved in the control of a large number of normal cellular and organismal processes, such as immune and inflammatory responses, developmental processes, cellular growth, and apoptosis.
 In addition, these transcription factors are persistently active in a number of disease states, including cancer, arthritis, chronic inflammation, asthma, neurodegenerative diseases, and heart disease (see DISEASES link).

-Rel/NF-kB transcription factors include a collection of proteins, with functions conserved from the fruit fly Drosophila melanogaster to humans; more recently, Rel/NF-kB homologs have also been found to occur even in organisms as simple as Cnidarians (e.g., sea anemones and corals), Porifera (sponges) and the single-celled eukaryote Capsaspora owczarzaki, Among the commonly studied model organisms, these transcription factors are notably absent in yeast and the nematode Caenorhabditis elegans (the latter having apparently lost the pathway during evolution); in part, the absence of the NF-kB pathway in yeast may be because one of the primary roles of these factors is to control a variety of physiological aspects of immune and inflammatory responses.
+Rel/NF-kB transcription factors include a collection of proteins, with functions conserved from some single-celled organisms, sponges, sea anemones, and the fruit fly Drosophila melanogaster to humans.
+That is, NF-kB homologs have been found in organisms as simple as Cnidarians (e.g., sea anemones, corals, jellyfish, hydra), Porifera (sponges) and the single-celled eukaryotes Capsaspora owczarzaki and choanoflagellates Among the commonly studied model organisms, these transcription factors are notably absent in yeast and the nematode Caenorhabditis elegans (the latter having apparently lost the pathway during evolution); in part, the absence of the NF-kB pathway in yeast may be because one of the primary roles of these factors is to control a variety of physiological aspects of immune and inflammatory responses.